 Sutures are used internally to minimize the need for drains.
 In select patients, no drains are needed.
 In other patients, 2 drains are placed inside the abdomen and removed within 1-2 weeks.

-Your Tummy Tuck (Abdominoplasty) will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Tummy Tuck (Abdominoplasty) will be performed in a hospital or surgery center in St. Louis, MO.

 If this procedure is done by itself, most patients are able to go home the same day.
 Pain medication and antibiotics will be prescribed.
 There may be some numbness on the abdomen which slowly improves with time.
 Most patients are able to shower within 24 hours.
 If drains are placed, they are generally removed within 1-2 weeks of surgery.
 Recovery time is 2 to 4 weeks.
 Dr. Cabbabe will ask you to wear compression garments for 2 weeks after surgery to help minimize swelling and maximize your result.

 Heavier patients (BMI >30) experience more complications.
 If your BMI is greater than 35, Dr. Cabbabe may not recommend surgery.
 Complications include bleeding after surgery, fluid collections which may result in infection, thickened scars, skin necrosis, asymmetries and blood clots.
 These may require additional procedures to correct.

 Dr. Cabbabe takes measures to prevent complications including appropriate use of antibiotics and drains to prevent infections, leg sequential devices to prevent blood clots in the legs and careful tissue handling to prevent skin necrosis.
 Board – certified anesthesiologists are used for all of his surgeries.